LMNonlinear/HarMNqEEG/readme.md

 Note:

 1. `<typeDPs>` including traditional log-spectrum DPs (`log`) and Hermitian Riemannian DPs (`riemlogm`).
-2. In **step 2**, need to select one closed study for calculating batch harmonized z-scores and DPs.
+2. In **step 2**, we have to select one closed study for calculating batch harmonized z-scores and DPs.
-   The name of existed batch reference are:
+   The names of existing batch references are:

 >   'ANTNeuro Malaysia'
    'BrainAmpDC Chengdu'